Obama meets two Saudi princes after King sent regrets

 | WASHINGTON

-WASHINGTON President Barack Obama on Wednesday discussed U.S. efforts to forge an international nuclear deal with Iran during talks with Saudi leaders and went out of his way to play down the absence of Saudi King Salman from a summit likely to be dominated by tensions over the topic.
+WASHINGTON U.S. President Barack Obama on Wednesday went out of his way to play down the absence of Saudi King Salman from a regional summit with Gulf leaders that is likely to be dominated by tension over U.S. efforts to forge a nuclear deal with Iran.

-Obama met with Saudi Arabia's Crown Prince Mohammed bin Nayef and Deputy Crown Prince Mohammed bin Salman at the White House after King Salman pulled out of the visit.
+Obama met with Saudi Arabia's Crown Prince Mohammed bin Nayef and Deputy Crown Prince Mohammed bin Salman in the Oval Office on Wednesday after King Salman pulled out of the visit last week.

 King Salman decided abruptly to skip the White House meeting and a summit of the Gulf Cooperation Council at the president's Camp David retreat in Maryland outside Washington on Thursday.

-The White House has sought to counter perceptions that his absence was a snub that would undermine efforts to reassure the region Washington remains committed to its security in the face of Iran's power and influence.
+The White House has sought to counter perceptions that his absence was a snub that would undermine efforts to reassure the region Washington remains committed to its security against Iran.

-Obama said he and the Saudi leaders would discuss how to build on a ceasefire in Yemen and work toward "an inclusive, legitimate government" in Saudi Arabia's impoverished neighbour, where a Saudi-led coalition has been bombing Iran-supported Houthi rebels.

-He did not mention the Iran nuclear talks in his remarks to the media.
-White House spokeswoman Bernadette Meehan said the leaders discussed the "importance of a comprehensive agreement" between Iran and world powers "that verifiably ensures the exclusively peaceful nature of Iran’s nuclear program," referring to efforts by the United States and five other world powers to reach an agreement on curbing Iran's atomic program.
+"King Salman, when he met directly with Secretary of State John Kerry in Riyadh last week, did not express any specific concerns about the agenda at Camp David," White House spokesman Josh Earnest said on Wednesday.

+U.S. officials have said the right leaders were attending the summit, which they portrayed as a working meeting rather than a symbolic get-together.

 The Gulf Cooperation Council includes Saudi Arabia, Kuwait, Qatar, Bahrain, the United Arab Emirates (UAE) and Oman.

-U.S. officials have portrayed the summit as a working meeting rather than a symbolic get-together.
-But the absence of many top Arab leaders, in addition to King Salman, is viewed as a reflection of frustration with Obama’s pursuit of the international nuclear deal with Iran and a perceived U.S. failure to support opposition fighters in Syria.
+The absence of many top Arab leaders, in addition to King Salman, is viewed as a reflection of frustration with Obama’s pursuit of a nuclear deal with Iran and a perceived U.S. failure to support opposition fighters in Syria.

-Obama called Saudi Arabia a critical partner in the fight against Islamic State and highlighted his interactions with the two leaders who came in King Salman's place.
+The president called Saudi Arabia a critical partner in the fight against Islamic State militants and highlighted his interactions with the two leaders who came in King Salman's place.

+"On a personal level, my work and the U.S. government's work with these two individuals ... on counterterrorism issues has been absolutely critical to maintaining stability in the region but also protecting the American people," Obama said.

-Crown Prince bin Nayef said his country attached great importance to the "strategic and historic relationship" with Washington.
+Crown Prince bin Nayef said his country attached great importance to the "strategic and historic relationship" with the United States.

 Obama did not have private meetings on his public schedule with the leaders from the other countries.
-They arrived at the White House later on Wednesday evening for a dinner with the president.
+The leaders, dressed in traditional clothing, arrived at the White House later on Wednesday evening for a dinner and were greeted by Obama upon arrival.